Back to journal

 The patient should not experience the system as a constant warning machine.
 A daily check-in should feel like a contribution to care, not a test that produces consequences.
 If patients fear the signal, they may stop sharing honestly.

-The clinician experience should show the reason behind a concern.
-Was the change driven by poor sleep, missed medication, a high assessment score, a caregiver note, or several small shifts at once?
-A clear explanation makes the signal actionable.
+The clinician view should explain why a concern opened.
+Was it poor sleep, missed medication, a high assessment score, a caregiver note, or several small shifts?

 Resolution matters too.
 If a concern is no longer active, the system should make that clear.
 Clinicians need to distinguish patients who need review today from patients whose earlier concern has settled.